hdevalence/hdevalence.ca/blog/2012-10-22-android-chrome-web-fonts.md

 If you pick option 2, one method is described [here][2]: set `max-height: 1000000px;` in the CSS for the elements for which you want to disable the auto-sizing.
 This seems like a brittle hack, but it works, I guess.
-Perhaps in the future can use `text-size-adjust` (see [here][3]).
+Perhaps in the future we can use `text-size-adjust` (see [here][3]).

 [1]: http://code.google.com/p/chromium/issues/detail?id=138257